Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .output}

-The penultimate line tells us that MetaBAT has produced 81 bins containing 203557079 bases.
+The penultimate line tells us that MetaBAT has produced 81 bins containing 203557079 bases (your number might vary slightly depending on how the algorithm has analysed your assembly).

 Using `ls` will show that MetaBAT2 has generated a depth file (`assembly_ERR5000342.fasta.depth.txt`) and a directory (`assembly_ERR5000342.fasta.metabat-bins1500-YYYMMDD_HHMMSS/`).
 Our bins are in this directory so we should navigate into it and have a look at what files have been generated.
 ~~~